SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

   Legacy (v1) services are now deprecated in Renku and version 2.11 is the last Renku release where legacy services can be enabled.
 In the next Renku release (2.12), the `enableV1Services` chart value will be removed.
+* NEW `dataService.imageBuilders.builderImage`, sets the builder image used for Renku builds.
+* NEW `dataService.imageBuilders.runImage`, sets the run image used for Renku builds.
+* DELETE `dataService.imageBuilders.vscodiumPythonRunImage`, as it is replaced by `dataService.imageBuilders.runImage`.

 ## Upgrading to Renku 2.9.0